Installing Blinds Cost Guide 2026

 The cost of installing window coverings, including blinds, would depend primarily on the size and type.
 We’re basing the following prices on blinds with dimensions of about 0.6 metres x 1.6 metres.

 For blinds with dimensions of 1.2m x 1.2m, you can expect the cost to be close to twice that of the above prices.
-Free measuring is a service that ensures the perfect fit for blinds, emphasizing the convenience and reliability of having professionals measure for customers.
+Free measuring is a service that ensures the perfect fit for blinds, emphasising the convenience and reliability of having professionals measure for customers.
 Aside from the size and type of blinds, the cost would be affected by the size and state of the work area and ease of access.

 The cost of labour, in particular, would also be impacted by where you live since tradesperson prices differ throughout the UK.